 • Captures viral activity even when healthcare access is limited, or if an infected person does not seek healthcare when sick.

-• Protects privacy since sewersheds capture all public sewer in a community; hundreds to thousands of households and commercial sites contribute to the sewershed depending on size.
+• Protects privacy since sewersheds capture all public sewer in a community; thousands to hundreds of thousands of households and commercial sites contribute to the sewershed.

 Why is this ‘sentinel’ epidemiology?